It’s never a problem, until it’s a problem.

 - Distribute all required annual notices and plan documentation (SPD, Safe Harbor, SAR, etc.)

-- Provide secure web portal for all plan documents, quarterly investment reviews, fiduciary updates
+- Provide a secure web portal for all plan documents, quarterly investment reviews, fiduciary updates

-- Conducts annual review of operational and administrative items during the plan year
+- Conducts an annual review of operational and administrative items during the plan year

 - Assist participants with inquiries regarding loans, distributions or hardships

-- Generate participant FAQs regarding the plan if requested by client
+- Generate participant FAQs regarding the plan if requested by the client

 Plan Administration Oversight